curious-containers/curious-containers.github.io/_docs/1010-red-beginners-guide.md

 To improve reproducibility, you should always add a very specific tag like `9.5-slim` or an [image digest](https://docs.docker.com/engine/reference/commandline/images/#list-image-digests).

 As a first step, `python3-venv` is installed from Debian repositories which is used to create a Python virtual environment for the connectors.
-Then a new user `cc` is created.
-The name of this user is not relevant, but since it is the first user created in this image, user id and group id `1000` will be assigned.
+Then a new unprivileged user `cc` is created.
+The name of this user is not relevant.
-This is important, because CC-FAICE will always start a container with `uid:gid` set to `1000:1000`.
+CC-FAICE will always start a container as the user last set by the `USER` keyword in a Dockerfile.
-As a next step the Dockerfile switches to the `cc` user and installs RED connectors into a virtual environment using `pip`.
+As a next step the RED connectors in a virtual environment using `pip`.
 The `red-connector-http` and `red-connector-ssh` programs will be used to use to transfer data into and out of the Docker container when using a CC exectuion engine.
 As a last step the `grepwrap` application is added to the image.
 Please note, that the `ENV` command sets the `PATH` variable, such that `grepwrap` and the connectors are executable from any working directory.